 HSI is a flexible and powerful command-line utility to access the NERSC HPSS storage systems.
 Like FTP, you can use it to store and retrieve files but it has a much larger set of commands for listing your files and directories, creating directories, changing file permissions, etc. The command set has a UNIX look and feel (e.g. mv, mkdir, rm, cp, cd, etc.) so that moving through your HPSS directory tree is almost identical to what you would find on a UNIX file system.
 HSI can be used both interactively or in batch scripts.

 The HSI utility is available on all NERSC production computer systems and it has been configured on these systems to use high-bandwidth parallel transfers.
 If you want to use HSI to access NERSC storage from a remote site, you will have to install a compatible version of the software on that machine.
-See the Software Downloads page for instructions and access to pre-compiled binaries.

-Using HSI from a NERSC Production System
+Using HSI from at NERSC

 All of the NERSC computational systems available to users have the hsi client already installed.
 To access the Archive storage system you can type hsi with no arguments: